-Our local energy master plans, developed in collaboration with Cadent, are there to provide certainty to stakeholders to embark on their carbon transition over the next two price control periods to 2033.
-For example, they give clarity on how private vehicles, vans and heavy goods vehicles will decarbonise, allowing customers and stakeholders to make their decisions with confidence.
+Our local energy master plans are there to provide certainty to stakeholders to embark on their carbon transition over the next two price control periods to 2033.
+For example, they give clarity on how private vehicles, vans and heavy goods vehicles will decarbonise allowing customers and stakeholders to make their decisions with confidence.
 They also span heat, electricity generation and the emerging role of hydrogen as a source of energy.